-There are approximately 2,500 of different species of snakes.
-Several species of snakes are commonly kept as pets.
-These include king snakes, rat snakes, garter snakes, corn snakes, various pythons (particularly the lovely Royal Ball Python) and various boa constrictors (especially the common Boa constrictor).
-The needs of one particular species may differ from the needs of another, so be sure to discuss any particulars with a knowledgeable herpetologist (someone who studies reptiles and amphibians) and a veterinarian familiar with reptiles.
-The ball python will be used for this discussion, as it is one of the most common.
+There are approximately 2,500 different species of snakes.
+Several species are commonly kept as pets including king snakes, rat snakes, garter snakes, corn snakes, various pythons (particularly ball pythons), and various boa constrictors (especially the common boa constrictor).
+The needs of one species may differ from those of another, so be sure to discuss specific questions with a knowledgeable herpetologist (someone who studies reptiles and amphibians) or a veterinarian familiar with reptiles.
+The ball python will be used for this discussion, as it is one of the most commonly kept pet snakes.
 Most of the information concerning the ball python is applicable to other terrestrial snake species.

-Most snakes sold as pets are easy to handle and are usually non-aggressive.
-Although certain species of snakes that are kept by the serious reptile collector have a naturally aggressive nature, these species tend not to show up in the general pet trade, so they are not typically available in pet stores.
+Most snakes sold as pets are easy to handle and are usually not aggressive.
+Although certain species of snakes commonly kept by serious reptile collectors have a naturally aggressive nature, these species tend not to show up often in the general pet trade, so they are not typically available in pet stores.

 Some snakes, especially the ball python, may not eat for weeks to months after the stress of going to a new home and new environment.
 Lack of appetite can be a normal reaction to stress, but if prolonged, it may be a sign of a more serious problem that requires prompt veterinary attention.

 "Some snakes, especially the ball python, may not eat for weeks to months after the stress of going to a new home and new environment."

-Ideally, captive-bred animals should be purchased as pets.
-Wild caught snakes are less tolerant of stress, more likely to refuse to feed and often harbor higher numbers of internal and external parasites.
+Ideally, only captive-bred animals should be sold as pets.
+Wild-caught snakes are less tolerant of stress, more likely to refuse food, and often harbor higher numbers of internal and external parasites.

 Hatchling ball pythons are about a foot long and grow to about 3 feet by 3 years of age.
 At maturity (reached in 3-5 years), adults reach 5-6 feet in length.
 Depending upon their care, ball pythons can live 10-20 years.